 Setting objectives helps so that they know why they are getting involved in this work.
 A project leader who is charismatic and who has a clear vision that he or she is prepared to share with the team is also a huge bonus.
 If I don’t have someone in that role then I have to try to fill the gap myself.

-Staying on top of task management and helping people prioritise can also stop people from derailing the project inadvertently.
-Being able to delegate tasks and giving people a complete, well-thought out work package is also helpful, so I try to document and communicate as much as possible around what their particular effort is going to involve.
+Staying on top of task management and helping people prioritize can also stop people from derailing the project inadvertently.
+Being able to delegate tasks and giving people a complete, well-thought-out work package is also helpful, so I try to document and communicate as much as possible around what their particular effort is going to involve.